joud88/Linux-permissions/README.md

 chmod 775 script.py

-🧩 File Permissions Flowchart
+## 🧩 File Permissions Flowchart

-To help visualize how Linux file permissions work, I created a flowchart showing the decision-making process behind read, write, and execute permissions for the user, group, and others.
+To help visualize how Linux file permissions work, I created a flowchart showing the decision-making process behind **read**, **write**, and **execute** permissions for the **user**, **group**, and **others**.

-🖼️ Flowchart Overview
+## 🖼️ Flowchart Overview

 The flowchart helps answer:

-Who is trying to access the file?
+- Who is trying to access the file?

-Do they have read, write, or execute permission?
+- Do they have read, write, or execute permission?

-What actions can they perform based on their role?
+- What actions can they perform based on their role?

-✅ Summary
+## ✅ Summary

-By using chmod, I granted full access to the file owner and group, while giving limited access to others.
+By using `chmod`, I granted full access to the file owner and group, while giving limited access to others.
 The accompanying flowchart explains Linux file permissions in a clear, visual way.